Fredy Acuna / December 8, 2025 / 8 min read

 Check the logs in Dokploy.
 Common causes:

-OLLAMA_NUM_PARALLEL if RAM is limited (try OLLAMA_NUM_PARALLEL=1 or 2)dokploy-network is external and exists11434 is set as the container port in DomainsOnce your setup is working, you can easily switch models:
+OLLAMA_NUM_PARALLEL if RAM is limited (try OLLAMA_NUM_PARALLEL=1 or 2)11434 for Ollama, 8080 for Open WebUI)Once your setup is working, you can easily switch models:

 # Inside the container terminal